MustangsMustangs

 The US Army placed their second order for P-51s, this time the P-51A, NA-99.
 1,200 were ordered in August of 1942.
 The differences between the P-51A and the P-51/Mustang I was a new Allison V-1710-81, only four .50 guns in the wings, fixed belly scoop and the ability to use drop tanks.

-Since the Brittish were shorted on the last order, 50 NA-99s were designated Mustang II.
+Since the British were shorted on the last order, 50 NA-99s were designated Mustang II.
 The new Allison had an improved supercharger significantly increasing mid-altitude performance.
 The Mustang II had a top speed of 412 mph at 10,000 feet.
 This was the fastest mid-altitude fighter of the time.
 The full order of NA-99 was cut short for the beginning of the P-51B/C models.

 Mustangs IIs were taken from the P-51A line so the specs are the same.